Roadmap to Thermal Dark Matter Beyond the WIMP Unitarity Bound: Introduction

-Together, these constraints suggest that in order to go beyond the WIMP unitarity bound, there will be particles degenerate with the DM.
-We quantify this in the paper and show that, in fact, \beq m_\chi \le \sum_j m_j < 3 m_\chi, \eeq where $\sum_j m_j $ is the sum of the mass of all other particles (initial and final) in the annihilation process.
-Therefore, if the DM mass is beyond the WIMP unitarity bound, there is another particle close to mass with it, which we will call $\chi'$.
-However, $\chi'$ must have abundance less than the DM (since it's not the DM), but its mass is above the WIMP unitarity bound.
-Its abundance will be too large, unless it has some process that efficiently depletes its abundance, or it decays away.
-If it is unstable, then it potentially causes the DM itself to be unstable.
-If it is stable, then it must annihilated away via a non-WIMP like process, and Eq.~\eqref{massboundintro} applies to $\chi'$.
-Then there is another particle close to mass with it, $\chi''$, and the problem continues, leading to a chain of DM particles and interactions.
-This can end when we reach a particle below the WIMP unitarity bound or one that decays.
+In section~\ref{sec:unitarity}, we use the above results and derive an approximate pertubative unitarity bound for a general process.
+We show that a consequence of a DM candidate $\chi$ beyond the maximal mass allowed by the WIMP unitarity bound is that there is another particle close to the mass of $\chi$, which we will call $\chi'$.
+If the mass of $\chi'$ is above the WIMP unitarity bound, then there must be a nearly degenerate particle to $\chi'$ as well, resulting in a chain of superheavy particles.
+The chain can end only either when we reach a particle below the WIMP unitarity bound or with an unstable particle.
 Such cases are exemplified in scenarios within a standard cosmological history~\cite{Kim:2019udq,Kramer:2020sbb} and within an early matter dominated scenario~\cite{Berlin:2017ife}.

-This paper is organized as follows.
-In Section~\ref{sec:freezeout} we study thermal freezeout for a general process, giving a relationship between the DM mass and coupling that matches the observed abundance.
-We show when instantaneous freezeout is appropriate and how it is corrected when freezeout is slow.
-Section~\ref{sec:unitarity} derives the unitarity bound for an arbitrary process and shows what is needed to in order to go beyond the WIMP unitarity bound.
-Explicit examples of DM chains with thermal DM well above the WIMP unitarity bound are given in Section~\ref{sec:chain}.
-We conclude with a discussion in Section~\ref{sec:outlook}.
+Finally, we elaborate on this concept and analyze two examples of chains in section~\ref{sec:chain}.